j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 Periodically refreshing credentials for cluster usa-dataproc-cluster.
 This will continue running until the command is interrupted...working.
 ```

-Leave this Cloud Shell running while you complete the next steps.
+**Leave this Cloud Shell running while you complete the next steps**

-### 3.3.2 Initiate the kerberos session on the Personal Dataproc Cluster...
+#### 5.2.3.
+Initiate the kerberos session on the Personal Dataproc Cluster...

-From your USA User Account (usa_user in this example), go to the cloud console and then the Dataproc UI<br><br>
+Still signed in as the USA user, navigate to the Cloud Console and then Dataproc UI:
-Make sure to select the project you created at the beginning of the lab.
-In this example, the project is 'biglake-demov4'.
-<br><br>
-#Next:

 1. Click on the usa-dataproc-cluster link<br>
 2. Then click on the 'WEB INTERFACES' link <br>